soupi/learn-haskell-blog-generator/src/03-html/01-html_content.md

 >
 > You might run into errors when mixing different operators with the *same precedence*
 > but *different fixity*, because Haskell won't understand how to group these expressions.
-> In that case, we can explicitly solve the problem by adding parenthesis.
+> In that case, we can solve the problem by adding parenthesis explicitly.

 ---